Global Cold Compression Therapy Market 2026 – 2035

 Key Developments

-In March 2025: DJO Global launched the Donjoy IceMan CLEAR3 system featuring transparent cold therapy pad enabling wound visualization without device removal, dual-temperature capability providing both cold and heat therapy, and smartphone app integration for remote monitoring and adherence tracking.
+In March 2025: DJO Global launched the Donjoy IceMan CLEAR3 system featuring a transparent cold therapy pad enabling wound visualization without device removal, dual-temperature capability providing both cold and heat therapy, and smartphone app integration for remote monitoring and adherence tracking.

 The Cold Compression Therapy Market is segmented as follows: